 A record of medicines administered is kept near to the medicine cabinet or in the child's group room, or in the setting manager's office.
-Settings can choose which works best for them if members of staff are aware and it is consistent.
+Settings can choose which works best for them, as long as members of staff are aware and it is consistent.